 Online Holiday Shopping Safety Checklist

-Holiday Shopping Scams – Some Things Never Change, But Some Do
+Holiday Shopping Scams – Some Things Never Change

 First, what matters most.
-Wishing you and your loved ones a safe, health, and happy holidays!
+Wishing you and your loved ones safe, healthy, and happy holidays!

 Thanksgiving generally marks the start of the holiday season.
-It’s tradition for many American families to get together with family and friends, stuff ourselves with more food than we thought possible, take a nap, then scour the newspaper (or Internet) for great holiday shopping deals.
+It’s tradition for many American families to get together with family and friends, stuff ourselves with more food than we thought possible, take a nap, and then scour the internet for great holiday shopping deals.

 Don’t let scammers steal ANY of your joy this holiday season!